yashGoyal40/github-version-comparator/README.md

 ### Common Issues

-1. **"Failed to fetch versions"**
+1. **"Repository not found or not accessible"**
-   - Check that the `REPO_PATH` is correct
+   - Check that the repository URL is correct
-   - Ensure the repository exists and is accessible
+   - Ensure the repository exists and is public
+   - For private repos, add a GitHub token

+2. **"GitHub API rate limit exceeded"**
+   - Wait before making more requests
+   - Add a GitHub token for higher limits (5,000/hour vs 60/hour)
+   - Check your token permissions

+3. **"Access denied"**
+   - Repository might be private - add a GitHub token
-   - Verify git is installed and working
+   - Check token permissions and validity

-2. **"Failed to compare versions"**
-   - Check that both versions exist as git tags
-   - Ensure the repository has the required commits
+   - Ensure token has `repo` scope for private repos

-3. **"Failed to fetch diff"**
-   - Verify the file path is correct
+4. **"No changes found"**
+   - App automatically handles version order
-   - Check that the file exists in both versions
+   - Check that both versions exist as tags
+   - Verify there are actual differences between versions

 ### Debug Mode

-Enable debug logging by setting `NODE_ENV=development` in your environment variables.
+Open browser console (F12) to see detailed API logs and error messages.

 ## 📞 Support